kevinrak9/r2w_map_spanish/README.md

+This is the Roots to Wellness Services Directory.
+It is built on the Fusion Table Searchable Map Template, designed by Derek Eder with other contributors.
+The directory's markdown file is below, followed by the original template's markdown file.

 # Fusion Table Searchable Map Template
 You want to put your data on a searchable, filterable map.
 This is a free, open source template to help you do it.